unboundedsystems/adapt/cloud/README.md

 ## Note on Test Performance

 If you want to speed up the k8s plugin tests for the cloud directory, most of the time is spent starting and stopping a local minikube instance.
-You can avoid this by starting a long running minikube instance and adding ADAPT_TEST_MINIKUBE to the docker environment via DOCKER_ARGS when you run the tests, like so:
+You can avoid this by starting a long running minikube instance and adding ADAPT_TEST_MINIKUBE to your environment like so:
 ```
 cd cloud